Property Law Review (Prop L Rev)

-Professor Susan Fletcher French, University of California, Los Angeles
+Professor Emerita Susan Fletcher French, University of California, Los Angeles

-Dr Christopher Rossiter, formerly Professor of Law, University of New South Wales
+Dr Christopher Rossiter, formerly Professor, The University of New South Wales

 Professor Joseph William Singer, Harvard University

-The Honourable Justice Margaret Stone, Federal Court of Australia
+The Honourable Margaret Stone, Inspector-General of Intelligence and Security, Australia

 Professor Michael Weir, Bond University